-Trainwreck to Narnia is an impressionistic look at life on the road with a comedy band in pursuit of an elusive dream.
+Trainwreck to Narnia is a magical realist exploration of life on the road with a comedy band in pursuit of an elusive dream.

 Bobby Joe Ebola and the Children MacNuggits are the hardest working band you've never heard of.
 The punk-comedy duo formed in a strip mall-infested Bay Area suburb that spawned the likes of Primus, Metallica and Green Day, making it a leader in two American hallmarks: Fast food and rock n' roll.

 Then the '90s happened.
 As Seattle churned out grunge music, California loosed a marketable version of punk that set record labels on the prowl.
 Band founders Dan and Corbett watched as many of their peers exploded into mass popularity.
 Bobby Joe Ebola—which built a cult following around satirizing truly horrible things—was briskly overlooked.

 Almost two decades later, the stakes are higher than ever.
 Even as their music inspires a new generation of fans, the expense and emotional wear of keeping their dream alive have begun to take a toll.

 "Trainwreck to Narnia" blurs the lines between the stage and daily life, crafting scenes of magical realism where nothing is ever quite as it seems.
 Along the way, the duo meets strange characters, crashes on anyone's floor who will let them, and inspires at least one regular at a small-town dive bar to spontaneously realize the meaning of life.

 More information about Bobby Joe Ebola and the Children MacNuggits is available here.